 When toggled ON, these commands will process all directories in the source directory (i.e., the directory they are copying from) and will recurse into any that match the mask specified to the command.
 Only files that match the mask specified using the mask command will be retrieved.
 See also the mask command.
-When recursion is toggled OFF, only files from the current working directory on the source machine that match the mask specified to the mget or mput commands will be copied, and any mask specified using the mask command will be ignored.
+When recursion is toggled OFF, only files from the current working directory on the source machine that match the mask specified to the mget or mput commands are copied, and any mask specified using the mask command is ignored.

 |rm mask||Remove all files matching mask from the current working directory on the server.|

 |rmdir directory-name||Remove the specified directory (user access privileges permitting) from the server.|

 |tar c|x[IXbgNa]||Performs a tar operation; see the -T command line option above.
 Behavior may be affected by the tarmode command (see below).
 Using g (incremental) and N (newer) affects tarmode settings.
 Note that using the "-" option with tar x may not work; use the command line option instead.|

 |blocksize blocksize||Blocksize.
 Must be followed by a valid (greater than zero) blocksize.
 Causes tar file to be written out in blocksize*TBLOCK (usually 512 byte) blocks.|

 |tarmode full|inc|reset|noreset||Changes tar's behavior with regard to archive bits.
 In full mode, tar will back up everything regardless of the archive bit setting (this is the default mode).
 In incremental mode, tar only backs up files with the archive bit set.
 In reset mode, tar resets the archive bit on all files it backs up (implies read/write share).|

 |setmode file name perm=[+|-]rsha||A version of the MS-DOS "attrib" command to set file permissions.
 For example,